 Sheri Randell, DVM, was born in Illinois and grew up in North Carolina.
 She attended the University of North Carolina at Chapel Hill for her undergraduate work and graduated from North Carolina State College of Veterinary Medicine in 1987.
 She is also a graduate of the Veterinary Management Institute.
-Dr. Randell opened Carrboro Plaza Veterinary Clinic in 1990 as a small one doctor practice.
-Her volunteer work includes a yearly mission trip with the Christian Veterinary Mission to aid the animals of the Pine Ridge Reservation in South Dakota.
+Dr. Randell opened Carrboro Plaza Veterinary Clinic in 1990 as a small one-doctor practice in Carrboro Plaza.
+Her volunteer work with the Christian Veterinary Mission works to aid the animals of the Pine Ridge Reservation in South Dakota.

-Alyssa Wheat, DVM, was born in Manchester New Hampshire and grew up in Hollis New Hampshire.
+Alyssa Wheat, DVM, was born in Manchester, New Hampshire and grew up in Hollis, New Hampshire.
 She attended the University of Vermont for her undergraduate work and went on to the Cummings School of Veterinary Medicine at Tufts University where she graduated in 2015.
 Alyssa is a Fear Free Certified Practitioner.

 Alyssa has always enjoyed working with animals and is dedicated to helping them live healthy and happy lives.
 Her areas of interest include surgery, ophthalmology, and cytology.
 When not caring for animals, Alyssa enjoys crafting, cooking, hiking, and kayaking.
-She is currently living in Carrboro and adjusting to life in the South with her husband Greg and her two cats Willow and Flynn.
+She currently lives in Carrboro and is adjusting to life in the South with her husband Greg, son Calder, and her three cats Willow, Flynn, and Liv.

 If you would like to see a specific doctor, please ask for availability when scheduling.